 With the exodus of Irish people during the Great Famine the ring spread across the globe where it often became a cherished family heirloom and an important symbol of Irish identity.
 It grew in popularity throughout the 19th century especially as it was the only Irish ring worn by Queen Victoria and later Queen Alexandria and King Edward VII.

-The Claddagh Ring counts among its fans an impressive list of celebrities and historical figures.
+The Claddagh Ring is worn by an impressive list of celebrities and historical figures.
 After completing the first non-stop transatlantic flight in 1919 Captain Sir John Alcock was presented with a Claddagh Ring at a civil ceremony in Galway City.
-He was so pleased with the gift that he told a reporter for the Connaught Tribune “I shall keep it and always wear it as a lucky charm.”
+The Connaught Tribune reports Sir Alcock remarking: “I shall keep it and always wear it as a lucky charm.”

 Millions of visitors pass the statue of Walt Disney at the entrance to Walt Disney